ajitaru/LIP_trf_approach_ISSCS2021/README.md

 - **easy** subset
 - **hard** subset

-The vocabulary for each subset (hard and hard+easy) on each individual dataset consists the following words:
+The vocabulary for each subset (easy and hard) on each individual dataset consists the following words:

 **English**
 - the easy subset contains a total of 21,001 utterances, and the easy + hard subset contains a total of 49,199 utterances.